mosip/mosip-infra/deployment/sandbox-v2/README.md

 Console machine: 1 (2 CPU, 4 GB RAM)

 ## Console setup
 Console machine is the machine from where you will run all the scripts.
-The machine needs to be in the same network as all the Kubernetes nodes.
 Your Ansible scripts run on the console machine.
-You may work on this machine as non-root user.
-The console machine must be accessible from public domain name and port 80 and 443 on console machine must be accessible externally.
+You must work on this machine as 'mosipuser' user (not root).

+* Create 'mosipuser' user.
+* Console machine is must be in the same subnet as kuberntes cluster machines.
+* Console machine must be accessible with the puplic domain name.
+* Port 80 and 443 open for external access.
 * Change hostname of console machine to `console`.
 * Create a (non-root) user account on console machine.
 * Make `sudo` password-less for the user.